rquadling/terraform-config-inspect/README.md

 I hope you find it useful.

-If anyone wants to make subsequent pull requests, or
+If anyone wants to make subsequent pull requests, or raise issues, then please do so.

 ```
 $ go install github.com/rquadling/terraform-config-inspect@latest